muhammed-amin96/simple_shopping_app/README.md

         - Confirm password must match the entered password.
     - Password visibility toggle for both password and confirm password fields.
     - Displays a success dialog upon successful form submission, with navigation to the home page.
+5. **Custom Page Transition**

+    - Added a custom fade-in animation for page transitions using `FadeInPageRoute`.

 ## Code Overview